The Gospel for the Thirteenth Sunday in Ordinary Time (Year B) comes from Mark 5:21-43 and consists of the accounts of two miracles Jesus performed.

 - Jairus’ daughter was twelve-years-young; the woman with the chronic bleeding had suffered for twelve years.

-- In one case, we see the prayer of intercession; in the other, the prayer of petition.
+- In one case, we see the prayer of intercession; the prayer of petition in the other.

 - The daughter was “supported” by many who mourned for her; the woman was all alone, even though she was in the midst of a crowd.